Thinking about travel and taking a cruise with your toddler? Let’s talk about how to prepare for a Disney Cruise with toddlers.

 [easyazon_link keywords=”UV Protective Swim Hat TODDLER” cloak=”n” locale=”US” localize=”y” nw=”y” nf=”y” tag=”ivsvabasaan0a-20″]UV Protective Swim Hat[/easyazon_link]

 [easyazon_link keywords=”Sunblock toddler” cloak=”n” locale=”US” localize=”y” nw=”y” nf=”y” tag=”ivsvabasaan0a-20″]Sunblock[/easyazon_link]

 A 4 pack of shelf-stable almond milk (for her milk sensitivity)

-Plus, check out my friend’s post on 10 items you didn’t know you needed for a disney cruise.
+You can also check out my friend’s post: 10 items you didn’t know you needed for a disney cruise.